sankhedekar/Wi-Fi_Xfer/README.md

 Get the Host IP address from the server.py and enter it on client_android.py and click on connect.
 Select the file which you want to transfer on server_WifiXfer.py Multiple files can be selected.

+(Working on Android app to send and recieve files from PC/Laptop)